 A numbered iSCSI request will not change its allocated CmdSN, regardless of the number of times and circumstances in which it is reissued (see Section 6.1.1 Usage of Retry).
 At the target, it is assumed that CmdSN is relevant only while the command has not created any state related to its execution (execution state); afterwards, CmdSN becomes irrelevant.
 Testing for the execution state (represented by identifying the Initiator Task Tag) is assumed to precede any other action at the target, and is followed by ordering and delivery if no execution state is found or delivery if an execution state is found.

-If an initiator issues a command retry for a command with CmdSN R on a connection when the session CmdSN register is Q, it MUST NOT advance the CmdSN past R + 2\\31 -1 unless a different non-immediate command with CmdSN equal or greater than Q was issued on the same connection if the connection is still operational, and the reception of the command is acknowledged by the target (see Section 8.4 Command Retry and Cleaning Old Command Instances).
-The second non-immediate command when sent, MUST be sent in-order after the retried command on the same connection.
+If an initiator issues a command retry for a command with CmdSN R on a connection when the session CmdSN register is Q, it MUST NOT advance the CmdSN past R + 2\\31 -1 unless the connection is no longer operational (has returned to the FREE state - see Section 5.1 Standard Connection State Diagrams), or the connection has been reinstated (see Section 4.3.4 Connection reinstatement), or a non-immediate command with CmdSN equal or greater than Q was issued on the same connection and the reception of the command is acknowledged by the target (see Section 8.4 Command Retry and Cleaning Old Command Instances).